Balassi Ferenc, younger brother of Balassi Bálint

 Ferenc got a severe wound in the battle of Tura on 1 May 1594 so he could not be at the siege of Esztergom where his elder brother died.

 His wound was not fully healed but he joined the fight against the Tatar troops of Khan Ghazi Girály on 22 July 1594 at Monostorpályi.
 There he received several injuries and finally he was killed by an arrow.
 Habardy László, Prebend of Eger wrote about it in 1594 like this: “Our men attacked the Tatars near to the village of Monostoros, the enemy lost 100 soldiers while we lost 30 warriors.
 However, our unit was not big enough to withstand the enemy, it was the time when Balassi Ferenc was killed.”

 The contemporary public opinion was shocked by learning of the deaths of the two Balassi brothers.
 Next year, the two brothers` deeds were praised in a 41-verses-long poem where the deeds of Ferenc were more emphasized than Bálint`s.

-The Catholics regarded Ferenc as the best example of the Christian soldiers, the „miles christianus”; his high esteem derived from his rhetoric abilities which were as necessary things for a good noble soldier as the valiant military deeds.
+The Catholics regarded Ferenc as the best example of the Christian soldiers, the „miles christianus”; his high esteem derived from his rhetorical abilities which were as necessary things for a good noble soldier as the valiant military deeds.

 Let us think of Ferenc, too, when we praise the art of Balassa Bálint.

 I wrote a historical novel “The Ring of Kékkő Castle”; Kékkő was the eagle-nest of the Balassi family…Here is more about this castle:

 If you like my writings, please feel free to support me with a coffee here: